mmagavi/case-study-back/README.md

 # Instalily Case Study Backend

-Starter kit for developing backend with Node.js
+Forked from starter kit for developing backend with Node.js

+Runs **locally** on port 3000

 ### Run